lit/lit.dev/packages/lit-dev-content/site/docs/components/decorators.md

 Note, the `@babel/plugin-proposal-class-properties` may not be required with the latest versions of Babel.

-To enable these settings, add code like this to your Babel configuration:
+To set up the plugins, add code like this to your Babel configuration:

 ```js
 assumptions = {